jamie-thompson/CactEcoDB/README.md

-# CactEcoDB - now accepted for publication!
+# CactEcoDB - now published in Nature Scientific Data! https://www.nature.com/articles/s41597-026-06936-7
 CactEcoDB: A resource of spatial, ecological, trait, phylogenetic, and diversification rate data for the cactus family (Cactaceae)

 We encourage and value submissions that help fill data gaps!
 Get in contact.